R3B3-888/DXF-Handler/README.md

 ## Python Version

+> cd extract-python
-> pip install -r extract-python/requirements.txt
+> pip install -r requirements.txt
+> python dl\_dxf\_zipfile.py

+This will put latest dep33.zip in the output directory as well as dep33 extracted if you press y during the question.